pablogf-uma/chacha-implementation/README.md

 <h2> Introductory Questions:</h2>

-- What is a stream cipher and what does it make a stream cipher different than a block cipher?
+- What is a stream cipher?
+What makes a stream cipher different from a block cipher?
+A stream cipher is a type of encryption algorithm that encrypts byte by byte (or bit by bit) continuously.
+Block ciphers, instead, break the plaintext into sections (blocks of 64 or 128 bits) and operates on those blocks to encrypt the plaintext.

 - What is an AEAD?